How To Hike Soldier Pass Trail In Sedona

 Soldier Pass Cave directions as the trail splits

 To get to the hidden Soldier Pass Cave you need to take a right turn at a very obvious fork in the trail around 1.3 miles from Soldier Pass Trailhead.
-Is it 1 mile north of Devil’s Kitchen sinkhole for reference.
+It’s 1 mile north of Devil’s Kitchen sinkhole.

 Let’s get into the Soldier Pass Trail hiking walkthrough.
 We are going to show you the entire trail step-by-step so you know exactly what to expect.